sarahperez/HabbitRabbit/backend/README.md

 ```
 {
  "complete": ["finished task"],
- "incomplete": ["not finished task","not started task"]
+ "incomplete": ["not finished task","not started task"],
+ "percentage of tasks completed": 33.33
 }
 ```